Song Registration

 - Approval is recorded with the approver's name and timestamp

-Important: Approval Reset If any of the following fields are edited after approvals are collected, all approvals are reset:
+Important: Approval Reset If any of the following fields were edited before requesting approval after approvals were previously collected, all approvals are reset:

 - Ownership percentages